catalystneuro/roiextractors/README.md

   * Saves the data into nwb format.

 * class **CIExtractor:**
-  * The abstract class which is inherited by *ScnitzerTraceExtractor*
+  * The abstract class which is inherited by *SchnitzerTraceExtractor*